ibm-cloud-docs/vpc/vpn-ts-auth-error-connecting-to-server.md

 {{site.data.keyword.attribute-definition-list}}

-# Why do I get an authentication error "User authentication failed" when I try connecting to VPN server?
+# Why do I get an authentication error "User authentication failed" when I try connecting to the VPN server?
 {: #troubleshooting-authentication-error}
 {: troubleshoot}